U.S. security panel approves Oceanwide purchase of Genworth

 In order to gain CFIUS approval, Genworth said it will use a U.S.-based, third-party service provider to manage the data of its U.S. policyholders.

-(This story corrects timing of Broadcom ruling in paragraph 4 to March)
+Earlier this year CFIUS rejected Ant Financial’s plan to acquire U.S. money transfer company MoneyGram International Inc(MGI.O) because the companies could not mitigate concerns over the safety of data that can be used to identify U.S. citizens, according to sources familiar with the confidential discussions.

+Ant is owned by executives of Chinese internet conglomerate Alibaba Group Holding Ltd(BABA.N).

-Reporting by Chris Sanders; Editing by Susan Thomas
+Reporting by Chris Sanders; Editing by Susan Thomas and Nick Zieminski